sagnikbanerjee15/Abridge_old/README.md

 3. How do I know that the compression is lossless?
 4. I need to view only the references and not alignments.
 What command should I execute?
 5. What is the correct command for viewing alignments without reference headers?
+6. How do I retreive alignments to a particular chromosome?
+7. I have only bamfiles but `abridge` needs samfiles to compress.
+What should I do?